 Will I have a chance to review the data and formula model before it becomes final?

 Yes.
-THECB has published its public-facing version of the model as an Excel file, including the underlying data, and made all of the code (along with plain-language descriptions) that generated the data available as well.
+THECB published its public-facing version of the FY 2024 model as an Excel file, including the underlying data, and made all of the code (along with plain-language descriptions) that generated the data available as well.
 We encourage you to review this data to let us know if you notice anything amiss or have any questions.
+THECB will also make this information available for FY 2025.

 Is there a formal process for community colleges to shape the development of the new formula?